the-tech-academy/office_hours/README.md

  the Version Control Course

   <dt>Project Intentions:</dt>
-  <dd>This drill will demonstrate how developers may remotely collaborate together to complete a project.</dd>
+  <dd>This drill demonstrates how developers may remotely collaborate together to complete a project.</dd>
 </dl>